Melvisharam

 Melvisharam is a town in Ranipet district of the Indian state of Tamil Nadu.
-It is 7 km from Ranipet, 5 km from historic town of Arcot and 7 km from Vellore eastern city limits perumugai.
+It is 7 km from Ranipet, and 17 km from Vellore.

-The Municipality of Melvisharam was constituted in the year 1951 as 1st Grade Town Panchayat and was subsequently upgraded as IIIrd Grade Municipality from 1.10.2005.
+Melvisharam was constituted in 1951 as a Town Panchayat and was subsequently upgraded to a municipality on 1 October 2005.
 The town has 21 Municipal wards.
-As of 2011, the town had a population of 44,786.
+As per the 2011 census, the town had a population of 44,786.
 The seasonal river Palar flows on the north side of the town.

 Topography

 Almost all of the Melvisharam consists of flat terrain.
 The general slope is towards south east and the small streams that rise in Vellore hills situated in the west eventually fall into Palar river.
 The topography of Melvisharam town in plain and is situated at an altitude of 175.86 metres above mean sea level.
 The wind direction is predominant towards south west during the whole of the year.
 However, during summer it is from south west to north east.